Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Preliminary: Masked Diffusion Models and

 In the \textbf{forward process}, the original token sequence $x_0$ is gradually corrupted into a fully masked sequence $x_1$.
 At a timestep $t \in [0,1]$, each token is independently masked with probability $r_t$, yielding an intermediate sequence $x_t$ containing both image and mask tokens.

 The \textbf{reverse process} iteratively refines the sequence {by filling the mask tokens}.
-A model $\phi$ predicts a categorical distribution $p_\phi(x_0^i | x_t) \!:=\! \text{softmax}({z_\phi^i(x_t)})$ for each masked token at position $i$, where $z_\phi^i(x_t)$ is the predicted logits.
-Starting from a fully masked sequence $x_1$, masked tokens are replaced by tokens sampled from $p_\phi(x_0 | x_t)$, while unmasked tokens remain unchanged, progressively refining the sequence back to $x_0$ {over multiple steps}.
+A model $\phi$ predicts a categorical distribution $p_\phi(x_0^i | x_t) \!:=\! \text{softmax}({z_\phi^i(x_t)})$ for each masked token at position $i$, where $z_\phi^i(x_t)$ is the predicted logits. {Logits $z_\phi(x_t)$ has shape of $[L,V]$, where $L$ is the sequence length and $V=|\mathcal{V}|$ is the size of the vocabulary.} Starting from a fully masked sequence $x_1$, masked tokens are replaced by tokens sampled from $p_\phi(x_0 | x_t)$, while unmasked tokens remain unchanged, progressively refining the sequence back to $x_0$ {over multiple steps}.

 MDM is trained to minimize the cross-entropy loss for reconstructing the original tokens from their masked versions:

 where $t$ is uniformly sampled and the inner expectation is over the forward process.
 This objective enables efficient, parallel token prediction.